 The following alternatives are available for C/C++ programs.
-You must determine whether the data area is stored in memory local to the process or in shared memory under Unix systems or in the memory mapped file under Windows systems.
+You must determine whether the data area is stored in memory local to the process or in shared memory on Unix and Linux systems or in the memory mapped file on Windows systems.